retooth2/xenharmlib/doc/multigen_tunings.rst

        eq_diff_vec=(31,)
    )

-Like in Prime-Limit-Tunings pitch indices and pitch differences in Multi-Generator Tunings are lattice points:
+Like in Prime-Limit-Tunings, pitch indices and pitch differences in Multi-Generator Tunings are lattice points:

 .. tabs::